Can you provide coverage in Costa Rica and Panama

 It is important to be aware that most international health insurance will not typically cover pre-existing conditions.
 A pre-existing medical condition is one which has displayed symptoms, required treatment, or of which the policyholder has been aware of prior to enrolling in the health insurance plan.
 Generally, international health insurance plans will normally handle pre-existing conditions in one of the following ways:

 If the insurance company excludes the pre-existing condition from coverage under the plan then you will not be able to claim for treatment of the condition, or any related symptoms.
 Treatment not related to the pre-existing condition will be covered as normal under the policy benefits.

 The insurance company may elect to place a moratorium, or waiting period, on the coverage of the pre-existing condition.
 A typical moratorium will last for 24 months.
 This means that if you have not received treatment for the condition, been prescribed any medications, or if the condition has not displayed any symptoms, it may be reconsidered for coverage under the plan once the waiting period has been completed.

 In some cases it may be possible to obtain coverage for specific conditions in return for a higher policy premium.
 While not available for all pre-existing conditions, Coverage with Loading may be offered on a case-by-case basis by the insurer, and the coverage will vary between insurance companies.

 If you are purchasing a group international health insurance policy then it may be possible to obtain a Medical History Disregarded (MHD) benefit.
 Typically only available to groups of 20 or more people, an MHD benefit will allow for the coverage of all pre-existing conditions present in the group.

 Pacific Prime is typically able to tailor the expat medical insurance products we work with to suit the individual needs of our clients.
-For more information about the Costa Rica health insurance plans we can provide, or to receive a free global health insurance quote, please contact one of our expert advisors today.
+For more information about the Costa Rica health insurance plans we can provide, or to receive a free quote, please contact one of our expert advisors today.